-The Public Affairs Program's EITC Project seeks to help enroll more eligible residents in the EITC Program.
+The Policy Studies Program's EITC Project seeks to help enroll more eligible residents in the EITC Program.
 Several sources claim that a significant percentage of working poor do not take advantage of their eligibility for EITC.
 The program could increase income of the working poor as much as 20% of their annual salary and bring millions of dollars into the community.
 Increasing enrollment has the potential of both reducing poverty and promoting economic development.
 (See more on the EITC program below)

 The students in the course became certified through the Internal Revenue Service’s VITA program.
 The students volunteered at the VITA sites during the 2016 tax season, filing taxes for low-income tax payers.
 Ms. Tarasovitch has worked closely with the IRS office in Albany and with the five sites in Onondaga County which collaborate though the CASH Coalition coordinated by the United Way.
 In addition to providing volunteers to help in the operation of the VITA sites, the Project will develop publicity material and seek support from City and County Officials.
 With the EITC legislation needing renewal in 2017 to continue operation, students in the project are exploring ways to lobby for the continuation and increase in the program.